UN56/video-to-spectrogram/README.md

 ![sample](https://user-images.githubusercontent.com/73573076/176692580-71576d61-da1d-442e-ad34-f693fb6c5c91.jpg)

-change `audioNum` variable in `joinAudio.py` to how many audio file you have and add 1 (example 10 file, put 11)
+change the `audioNum` variable in `joinAudio.py` to how many audio files you have and add 1 (example 10 files, put 11)

 run
 `python joinAudio.py`

-And you have the audio file in `audioOutput` folder, yayy
+And you have the audio file in the `audioOutput` folder, yayy

 ## Usage Part 2 (optional)

 use WSL

-for the live spectrogram im recommend using [friture](https://friture.org/)
+for the live spectrogram, I'm recommend using [friture](https://friture.org/)

-now recod [friture](https://friture.org/) with your favorite recorder, and cut the video in first frame
+now record [friture](https://friture.org/) with your favorite recorder, and cut the video in the first frame

 (example)
 <img width="487" alt="firstFrame" src="https://user-images.githubusercontent.com/73573076/176692659-d3dae3b7-b1d2-4faf-9692-029aec5bd43b.png">